 WHEN: April 10-12 & 17-19, 2020

-The Coachella Valley Music and Arts Festival is a massive annual music festival that draws some of the biggest and hottest names in music.
-It’s held over 2 weekends every year with the line up announced sometime in January with over 750k attendees.
+The Coachella Valley Music and Arts Festival is one of the biggest music festivals in the US and World.
+It draws some of the hottest and biggest names in music.
+It’s held over 2 weekends every year with the line up announced sometime in January with over 750,000 people attending.

 WHEN: April 23-26 & April 30 to May 3, 2020